HOW CAN LUXEMBOURG BE A TRUE ALTERNATIVE FOR COMPANIES?

 Fiscal measure in favour of Intellectual Property

-In order to reinforce the competitiveness of Luxembourg, the government has introduced a fiscal measure providing for the exemption of 80% of the income generated by copyrights on software programmes, patents, trademarks, drawings or models.
+In order to reinforce the competitiveness of Luxembourg, the government has introduced a fiscal measure providing for the exemption of 80% of the income generated by copyrights on software programmes and patents.

 It is our wish to support you all the way throughout the growth of your company (from start-up and in its everyday management) and become a real support to the growth of your business.